jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: continued with random quote machine though had challenges bringing in the fetch api for quotes

 **Thoughts**: I should constantly working with create-react-app

+### Day 24: October 18, 2020

+**Today's Progress**: did some algorithms task for reversestring and mising positive as well as starting backend project using nodejs & mysql

+**Thoughts**: required to use Java instead of JS but i just used js and this challenge need different stack